 Integrated reporting has been created for any organization that wants to embrace integrated thinking and progress their corporate reporting.
-Businesses have reported breakthroughs in understanding value creation, greater collaboration within their teams, more informed decision making and positive impacts on stakeholder relations.
-For organizations or stakeholders interested in real world examples and practical advice about the journey towards integrated reporting networks have been established to share experiences and learning.
+Businesses have reported breakthroughs in understanding value creation, greater collaboration within their teams, more informed decision making and positive impacts on investor and stakeholder relations.
+For organizations interested in practical advice about the journey towards integrated reporting, networks have been established to share experiences and learning.

 Integrated reporting is the central strand of a global movement towards establishing a more inclusive economic system and a sustainable capital markets system, facilitated and encouraged by a more effective corporate reporting system.
 The progress towards global adoption of integrated reporting has seen milestones achieved by many organizations.